 "It has the potential to cause significant damage not only to the Unreal Engine platform, but to the entire gaming industry, including third-party developers and gamers"

 On the other hand, however, the judge did not find it possible to prevent Apple from removing Fortnite from its store.
 The court considered the removal of the game a direct consequence of Epic's actions, as claimed by Apple's lawyers.
-The arguments centered on the damage to image and for consumers of Epic's lawyers did not convince, in the face of the violation of the rules of the App Store for payments in the app.
+The arguments centered on the damage to image and for consumers of Epic's lawyers have not convinced, in the face of the violation of the rules of the App Store for payments in the app.